AlecRosenbaum/simulation_project/README.md

 ## Acquiring Data

 We e-mailed the area coordinator for facilities management in the Cathedral of Learning, to ask for access to any logged elevator data.
 Thus, if we get this data, we will not need so much manual collection of data, and we can address our problems within different buildings.

 We also found data about the design standards from the facilities management along with their standards for elevator operation (wait times, speed, etc).
 We will be able to use this within validation.

 We will base our traffic generation on when students have classes.
 We will build in a slight overhead for other people in the building, but will make a few simplifying assumptions regarding inter-floor travel within the building.
 Assumptions:

-Students will arrive at the building according to some distribution (tbd) before class starts Students will leave the building according to some distribution (tbd) after class ends Student primarily constitute elevator traffic.
+* Students will arrive at the building according to some distribution (tbd) before class starts
+* Students will leave the building according to some distribution (tbd) after class ends
+* Student primarily constitute elevator traffic.
-(Benedum Specific) People enter the building from the Ground/First floor in some consistent ratio.
+* People enter the building from the Ground/First floor in some consistent ratio.

 We will gather data in order to estimate this ratio.

-The data for these estimations will come from the class registrar within peoplesoft, or if we can’t access that we’ll use data from the courses.as.pitt.edu website.
+The data for these estimations will come from the class registrar within peoplesoft (data in shared drive).
-Alec has a contact that can provide a .csv file of all the class information (all courses offered at Pitt with buildings, rooms, times, days, etc)

 ## Model Components

-Queues for individual floors
+* Queues for individual floors
-Disorderly, more aggressive people push their way ahead in the queue People are generated with randomized aggression levels Elevators with various algorithms States/Configuration:
+    - Disorderly, more aggressive people push their way ahead in the queue
+    - People are generated with randomized aggression levels
+* Elevators with various algorithms
+* States/Configuration:
-Max capacity
+    - Max capacity
-Current Capacity
+    - Current Capacity
-Current Floor
+    - Current Floor
-Floor Range
+    - Floor Range
-Global Future event queue (Priority queue)
+* Global Future event queue (Priority queue)
-Global Configuration Parameters
+* Global Configuration Parameters
-Elevator Travel Speed (Specified in Facilities Management Standards) Walking Speed (for stairs, if necessary for simulation) Validation
+    - Elevator Travel Speed (Specified in Facilities Management Standards)
+    - Walking Speed (for stairs, if necessary for simulation)
-How will you check to see if your model is functioning as expected?
+* Validation - How will you check to see if your model is functioning as expected?
-Sanity Checks
+    - Sanity Checks
-People in vs People Out
+    - People in vs People Out
-Elevator Utilization
+    - Elevator Utilization
-Basic Checks on statistics for wait times
+    - Basic Checks on statistics for wait times
-Range, average, stdev, median, etc
+        + Range, average, stdev, median, etc
-No starvation (person never gets off, person waits infinitely, etc.)
+    - No starvation (person never gets off, person waits infinitely, etc.)
-Checks against standardized design guidelines Specified by Pitt facilities management, will be applicable for Pitt’s buildings Any significant deviations will be investigated
+    - Checks against standardized design guidelines (specified by Pitt facilities management) applicable for Pitt’s buildings
+        + Any significant deviations will be investigated

 # Experimental Design

-Which elevator algorithm is most efficient (: lowest average time for a unique person to get through the system)?
+1. Which elevator algorithm is most efficient (lowest average time for a unique person to get through the system)?

 To evaluate this question, we will run a simulation of a week in Benedum under our different elevator routing algorithms multiple times.
 We will initially try for 25 times, then see if the computing time allows for a greater number of trials.
 For each trial, we will export to a csv file the time it took each user to move through the system and their initial wait time for an elevator.
 No other data about the the trials will be required for analysis.
 In a separate script, we will read the csv files back in and compute the averagefor each algorithm.
 The algorithm with the lowest will be deemed most efficient and used as the baseline for subsequent problems.

 In order to assess the validity of our algorithms, we will run several one-day trials where we track users movements through the system, ensuring that nobody is stranded on the elevator, that people travel to the correct destination, that weight limits are not exceeded and that there are no outliers with excessive wait times.
 We will also compare our accepted most-efficient algorithm against the facilities management minimum standards; that the average wait time for an elevator on lobby floors is 0-20 seconds, that 80% or more wait times are within that range and that less than 2% of wait times are greater than 26.6 seconds.
 We will also compare those numbers to data collected at the elevator lobbies to ensure these numbers are reasonable.

 2. How many (what range of) floors does a person need to travel in order for using the elevator to take less time than the stairs?